dillonhicks/rekt/README.md

-Rekt
+# Rekt
-====

-rekt is a python module for generically and dynamically generating rest clients at run-time.
+Rekt is a python module for generically and dynamically generating rest clients at run-time.
 Rekt tries to be as flexible as possible by being a light and convenient wrapper around the venerable requests module. rekt also supports asynchronous calls by utilizing